archatelain/intro_to_R/basics.md

 1. Select the first element of the matrix (first row, first column)
 2. Select the first row
 3. Select the first column
-4. Select the elements at the intersection of:
-  1. the 2nd and 3rd row
-  2. the 1st and 3rd column
+4. Select the elements at the intersection of: the 2nd and 3rd row and the 1st and 3rd column

 <details>
   <summary>Exercise 6: solution</summary>